 The photographs you see below are from Zunovnica.
-A former military base in Hadzic, it is now a “shelter” of Canton Sarajevo, joining the many “horror” shelters of infamous dog catchers of KJKP Rad Hygienic Service bring dogs to.
+A former military base in Hadzic, it is now a “shelter” of Canton Sarajevo, joining the many “horror” shelters of Bosnia.
+This is one of the pounds the infamous dog catchers of KJKP Rad Hygienic Service bring dogs to.
 Left in their urine and feces, the dogs are starving.
 Conditions are almost the same as in concentration war camps.
 Some rescuers have managed to release a few dogs but many, many more will be brought in.
-It is a never-ending horror and there are no organisations within Bosnia able to help, and international animal welfare organisations have great difficulty in being involved due to the wide-spread corruption at all levels in Bosnia and Herzegovina.is one of the pounds the
+It is a never-ending horror and there are no organisations within Bosnia able to help, and international animal welfare organisations have great difficulty in being involved due to the wide-spread corruption at all levels in Bosnia and Herzegovina.

 Please note that the situation for the citizens of the country is also dire, with some of the highest rates of unemployment in the world.
 Rescuers struggle to feed themselves, let alone their rescues.